10 Bowling Tips to Improve Your Score Today

 The math is simple.
 Every missed spare costs you roughly 10 pins.
 Miss three spares in a game and you’ve thrown away 30 pins that had nothing to do with bad luck or tough conditions.
 I’ve seen bowlers transform their averages by doing nothing except getting serious about spare conversion.

 Get yourself a plastic spare ball.
 Using your strike ball on corner pins means you’re fighting the oil pattern and your ball’s natural hook.
 A spare ball goes straight, which makes those 7-pins and 10-pins far more predictable.
+If you want to see the best options, check out the best spare bowling balls.

 Develop a system where you know exactly where to stand and where to look for every spare.
 Your 10-pin setup should be automatic.
 Same with the 7-pin, the 3-6-10, all of them.